dloss/klp/README.md

 Note: Use the `sh()` function very carefully, and only with trusted input.
 Untrusted input can lead to command injection vulnerabilities.

-### Synthetic fields

-klp can add some additional fields to the event.
-For performance reasons this is only done if you explicitly list these keys using `--keys`/`-k`.

-* `_klp_timedelta`: time span between this event and the event before (hours:minutes:seconds.microseconds)
-* `_klp_ts`: timestamp showing when the event was shown by klp

 ## Complementary tools